kantamanenibharathsai/school_pay_frontend_assignment/README.md

 ## 🧪 Future Enhancements

-- Real-time transaction updates using WebSockets
+- Real-time transaction updates using WebSockets - not added on the frontend side
-- Enhanced data visualizations and charts
-- Export functionality for transaction data
-- User authentication and role-based access control
-- Dark/light mode toggle
+- Dark/light mode toggle - added

 ## 📝 License